-Abstract: (48 Views)
+Abstract: (740 Views)

 Introduction: Despite the official discourse emphasizing its importance, the participation of Non-Governmental Organizations (NGOs) in women’s welfare policymaking in Iran remains largely ineffective and limited.
 This situation, which can be termed the “institutional silence” of NGOs, stems from internal dysfunctions within the policymaking system that hinder their effective role.

 Method: This qualitative study employed thematic analysis.
-Data were collected through semi-structured interviews with 15 individuals, including civil activists, policymakers, women's studies scholars, and NGO managers, conducted between August 2023 and May 2024.
-The data were analyzed using Elinor Ostrom's institutional analysis framework.
+Data were collected through semi-structured interviews with 15 individuals, including civil activists, policymakers, women’s studies scholars, and NGO managers, conducted between August 2023 and May 2024.
+The data were analyzed using Elinor Ostrom’s institutional analysis framework.
+It should be noted that the thematic analysis was conducted inductively without any theoretical presuppositions, and Ostrom’s framework was used solely to explain the relationships among the themes and to provide an institutional analysis of the barriers.

 Findings: The analysis revealed seven main themes: “Informational dysfunctions,” “Attitudinal and approach dualities,” “Ethical vacuum in the power sphere,” “Managerial incompetence,” “Token participation,” “Financial corruption,” and “Promise-action gap.”
 These themes form a complex network of multilayered barriers that effectively impede NGO participation.